getsentry/rfcs/text/0140-record-feature-flags-on-error.md

 ## Bounding Memory Usage and Transport Size

-We will cap the number of flag evaluations to some fixed capacity (e.g. 100).
+The number of flag evaluations will be capped to some fixed capacity (e.g. 100).
 Duplicate evaluations will update the existing entry rather than insert a new one.
 New unique evaluations will be appended to the data structure with the least recently accessed evaluation being dropped.
 This is the same behavior we have for Breadcrumbs today.

 ## Integrations